Mr-Beast77Lab/mido-AospExtended-Apon77/Instructions for developers.md

 6. Keep license untouched.

 Steps:
+a.
+We will auto create a folder according to your repository name.
+So, no need to create folder again.
+ROM source will be synced at /tmp/mido/AospExtended/Apon77
+b.
+We have already setup build environment.
+So no need to setup build environment.

-Make device tree of Redmi Note 4 compatible with AospExtended by bringup commit https://github.com/Apon77/aex/commit/7b64c1c6cc477ea44e50664e4e9c6739ffcd7054
+1. Make device tree of Redmi Note 4 compatible with AospExtended by [bringup commit](https://github.com/Apon77/aex/commit/7b64c1c6cc477ea44e50664e4e9c6739ffcd7054)
-Sync the AospExtended Source https://github.com/AospExtended Clone device trees for Redmi Note 4
+2. Sync the AospExtended Source

+`repo init --depth=1 -u git://github.com/AospExtended/manifest.git -b 11.x`

+`repo sync -c --no-clone-bundle --no-tags --optimized-fetch --prune --force-sync -j8`

+3. Clone device tree, common device tree (if exists), kernel tree and vendor tree for Redmi Note 4 to specific folder.
+Where to clone trees is told inside BoardConfig.mk file.https://github.com/Apon77/aex/blob/aex/BoardConfig.mk#L17
+We need to clone device tree in device/xiaomi/mido said in [here](https://github.com/Apon77/aex/blob/aex/BoardConfig.mk#L17).
+We need to clone kernel tree in kernel/xiaomi/mido said in [here. https://github.com/Apon77/aex/blob/aex/BoardConfig.mk#L48 We need to clone vendor tree in vendor/xiaomi said in here https://github.com/Apon77/aex/blob/aex/BoardConfig.mk#L167 We don't need to clone common device tree, because not said anywhere in https://github.com/Apon77/aex/blob/aex/BoardConfig.mk

+`git clone https://github.com/Apon77/aex device/xiaomi/mido`

+`git clone https://github.com/Apon77/aexk kernel/xiaomi/mido`

+`git clone https://github.com/Apon77/aexv vendor/xiaomi`

-Change repository of AospExtended if needed by removing and reclonig them, or by using local manifest.
+4. Change repository of AospExtended if needed by removing and reclonig them, or by using local manifest. https://forum.xda-developers.com/t/learn-about-the-repo-tool-manifests-and-local-manifests-and-5-important-tips.2329228/
-Run the build commands for building AospExtended
+5. Run the build commands for building AospExtended

 `source build/envsetup.sh`

 `lunch aosp_mido-user`

 `m aex -j$(nproc --all)`
+6. Upload the output zip file (AospExtended-8.0-mido*.zip) to a safe place
+7. Share the links in your community and inside this repository (in Instruction for users.md file).
+People should be able to download your ROM if they visit this repository.